revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-17.Write a python program to get five names from the user as input and write into a file "file.txt".
+17.Write a python program to get five names from the user as input and write into a file `file.txt`.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)